Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 The popular El Floridita is one of the most iconic places you can visit in Havana and one of my main tips for when visiting the city.
 As Hemingway’s favorite bar, El Floridita features a bronze statue of the famous writer, always having a full daiquiri sitting on the bar.

-The history dates back more than 200 years it started off as ‘The Silver Pineapple’, attracting the Havana citizens.
+The history dates back more than 200 years.
+It started off as ‘The Silver Pineapple’, attracting the Havana citizens.
 It was then in 1931 when the owner created the Frozen Daiquiri for the first time, making the El Floridita world famous.

-Therefore, now when you think about El Floridita you also think about Hemingway.
+Therefore, now when you think about El Floridita, you also think about Hemingway.
 He lived down the road and frequented the bar, always to have his Daiquiri.
-Legend has it, that one day after a few Daiquiris, he came up with the idea for his book ‘For Whom The Bell Tolls’.
+Legend has it, that one day, after a few Daiquiris, he came up with the idea for his book ‘For Whom the Bell Tolls.

-With its antique interior with the charm of the 1950s, old pictures on the walls, and live music – it’s a fantastic hangout
+With its antique interior with the charm of the 1950s, old pictures on the walls, and live music, it’s a fantastic hangout

 18 Teatro America